-Dennis Busenitz, is a 31 year old professional skater, who used to live in Munich, Germany.
-He has been photographed many times using a soccer jersey for endorsements and that only showed that he is into the football sports.
-When Adidas tapped him to become a part of their Skateboarding line, his only conditions were to use a cupsole instead of a vulcanized shoe because he wanted to be different from most of the other existing shoes at that time.
+Dennis Busenitz, is a 31-year-old professional skater, who used to live in Munich, Germany.
+He has been photographed many times using a soccer jersey for endorsements and that only showed that he is into football sports.
+When Adidas tapped Busenitz to become a part of their Skateboarding line, his only conditions were to use a cupsole instead of a vulcanized shoe because he wanted to be different from most of the other existing shoes at that time.
 Most of all, he wanted a soccer-based shoe as a big part of the project.

 He was involved in the conceptualizing and designing part and took inspiration from his favorite soccer cleat and transformed it into a street-ready skate shoe.
 He created an arrow-shaped toebox and the stitching in the front foot area, a layout motivated by the football classic shoe Copa Mundial.